seedcase-project/seedcase-theme/CONTRIBUTING.md

 [uv](https://docs.astral.sh/uv/) and
 [justfile](https://just.systems/man/en/packages.html).
-We use uv and justfile to manage our project, such as to run checks and test the template.
+We use uv and justfile to manage our project, such as to run checks and test the theme.
 Both the uv and justfile websites have a more detailed guide on using uv, but below are some simple instructions to get you started.

 It's easiest to install uv and justfile using